What is an enlarged prostate?

 The prostate can become enlarged for a variety of reasons.
 The most common are:

-- Prostatitis: Inflammation of the prostate that can occur in men of any age.
-There are several types of prostatitis, including infectious acute or chronic bacterial prostatitis, non-infectious chronic pelvic pain syndrome (CPPS) and asymptomatic inflammatory prostatitis, in which an affected person will not show any symptoms.
+- Prostatitis.
+Inflammation of the prostate that can occur in men of any age.
+There are several types of prostatitis, including infectious acute or chronic bacterial prostatitis, nonbacterial prostatitis, also known as chronic pelvic pain syndrome (CPPS), and asymptomatic inflammatory prostatitis in which an affected person will not show any symptoms.

-- Benign prostate hyperplasia (BPH): A benign, non-cancerous enlargement of the prostate, usually found in men older than 50 years of age.
+- Benign prostate hyperplasia (BPH).
+Benign prostate hyperlasia is a benign, non-cancerous enlargement of the prostate, usually found in men older than 50 years of age.
 ‘Hyperplasia’ means that the number of cells increases.

 Symptoms of an enlarged prostate

-- Urgency, an urgent, at times uncontrollable, need to urinate, which may lead to incontinence if the person can’t make it to the bathroom in time
+- An urgent, at times uncontrollable, need to urinate, which may lead to incontinence if the person can’t make it to the bathroom in time

 - Trouble urinating